 Consistent with Title 49 U.S.C.
-Section 303(b) and the FRA's Environmental Procedures, copies of this Draft Supplemental EIR/EIS will be provided to the Secretary of the Interior, the Secretary of Housing and Urban Development, the Secretary of Agriculture, and key state and local jurisdictional agencies.
-The Authority and the FRA have consulted with the SHPO and local jurisdictions to identify and assess impacts on Section 4(f) resources, as appropriate (Office of Historic Preservation [OHP] 2012; 2016; 2017).
+Section 303(b) and the FRA's Environmental Procedures, as well as the NEPA Assignment Memorandum of Understanding, copies of the Draft Supplemental EIR/EIS, and this Final Supplemental EIR/EIS have been provided to the Secretary of the Interior, the Secretary of Housing and Urban Development, the Secretary of Agriculture, and key state and local jurisdictional agencies.
+The Authority and the FRA consulted, and the Authority continues to consult, with the SHPO and local jurisdictions to identify and assess impacts on Section 4(f) resources, as appropriate (Office of Historic Preservation [OHP] 2012; 2016; 2017).
 The Authority has consulted with the agencies that have jurisdiction over properties that may constitute public parks, including the Chowchilla Elementary School District, Madera County, and the Cities of Madera and Chowchilla, regarding potential recreational resources in the RSA (Barnes pers. comm.).
 One park and recreational facility was identified through this process within the RSA: the Fairmead Elementary School play area.
 No additional resources within the RSA were identified as a result of this process as no responses to initial requests for information have been received.
 Additionally, the Authority consulted with the U.S. Fish and Wildlife Service and confirmed there are no wildlife or waterfowl refuges in the RSA.
 Related coordination activities with the SHPO regarding historic properties also occurred throughout the Section 106 of the NHPA and Tribal Consultation processes as part of the Merced to Fresno Final EIR/EIS (Authority and FRA 2012a).
 Coordination with the SHPO has included obtaining concurrence on the eligibility findings for historic properties (OHP 2012, 2016, 2017).
 Coordination with the SHPO for the Central Valley Wye alternatives is summarized in Section 3.17.